Démystifions le végétarisme et ses nutriments à consommer

 Vitamin D

-In general, there are few foods that contain vitamin D. The best sources of this vitamin are fortified milk and fortified vegetable drinks.
-Additionally, the body can also produce vitamin D when exposed to sunlight.
-However, in Canada, sufficient sunlight to produce this vitamin is not available year-round.
-Therefore, from October to April, it is recommended to take a supplement to meet vitamin D needs, regardless of diet.
-(You can get it in its spray form, which absorbs very well:Vitamin D3 from ATP Lab)
+In general, there are few foods that contain vitamin D. The best sources of this vitamin are fortified milk and fortified plant-based beverages.
+In addition, the body can also produce vitamin D when it is exposed to sunlight.
+However, in Canada, sunlight sufficient to produce this vitamin is not available year-round.
+Therefore, from October through April, it is recommended to take a supplement to meet vitamin D needs, regardless of your diet.
+(You can get one here )

 The iron

-Many plant foods contain iron.
-Some of the best sources include legumes, leafy green vegetables, whole grains, nuts and seeds.
-However, the absorption rate of plant-derived iron is much lower than that of animal-derived iron.
-To maximize its absorption, it is recommended to accompany it with a source of vitamin C, which is mainly found in fruits and vegetables.
+Several plant-based foods contain iron.
+Among the best sources are legumes, green leafy vegetables, whole grains, nuts and seeds.
+However, the absorption rate of iron from plant sources is much lower than that of iron from animal sources.
+To maximize its absorption, it is recommended to pair it with a source of vitamin C, which is mainly found in fruits and vegetables.

 Calcium

-For vegetarians who consume dairy products on a daily basis, calcium needs should be met, since these products are good sources of this mineral.
+For vegetarians who consume dairy products daily, calcium needs should be met, since these products are good sources of this mineral.
 However, in the plant kingdom, there are other good sources of calcium.
-These include almonds, edamame, kale, bok choy and white beans.
-There are also products fortified with calcium, such as vegetable drinks and tofu prepared with calcium sulphate. (also available in Total Defense from ATP Lab).
+Among them are almonds, edamame, kale, bok choy and white beans.
+There are also calcium-fortified products, such as plant-based beverages and tofu prepared with calcium sulfate.
+(Available in the Total Defense by ATP Lab and in the Vitamin C + Calcium from XPN World).

 Zinc

-The best sources of zinc are generally high-protein foods like meat, poultry, fish, and seafood.
-However, for vegetarians who don't consume these foods, zinc is also found in legumes, nuts , tofu, tempeh, dairy products and eggs.
-(Available in theSynerZinc from ATP Lab)
+The best sources of zinc are generally protein-rich foods such as meat, poultry, fish, and seafood.
+However, for vegetarians who do not consume these foods, it can also be found in legumes, nuts, tofu, tempeh, dairy products, and eggs.
+(Available in different versions here)

-Sources of iodine include fish, seafood, and dairy products.
+Iodine sources include fish, seafood and dairy products.
 However, for vegetarians who do not consume these products, there are few plant-based foods that contain iodine.
-Therefore, the easiest way to meet the needs of these vegetarians is to use a little iodized salt.
-In fact, only 2.5 ml (½ teaspoon) is enough to meet the daily iodine needs.
+Therefore, the simplest way for these vegetarians to meet their needs is to use a little iodized salt.
+Indeed, only 2.5 mL (½ tsp) is enough to meet the daily iodine requirement.
 (Also available in ATP Lab's Total Defense)

 Omega-3s

-Despite the fact that there are certain nutrients to look out for when observing a vegetarian diet, it is entirely possible to be a vegetarian and eat a healthy diet that meets daily nutritional needs.
-Finally, if you wish to obtain help or be accompanied in your approach, it is possible to consult a health professional or a dietitian who can provide you with more information and offer you personalized service according to your needs.
+Although there are certain nutrients to watch when following a vegetarian diet, it is perfectly possible to be vegetarian and have a healthy diet that meets daily nutritional needs.
+Finally, if you would like help or support in your approach, you can consult a healthcare professional or a dietitian who can provide you with more information and offer personalized service according to your needs.

 References